lorrx/avery-image-compiler/README.md

-# avery-image-compiler
+# Avery Image Compiler

-With the Avery Image Compiler (AIC), images can be prepared as Avery-Zweckform labels without loss of quality.
+The Avery Image Compiler (AIC) allows that images can be prepared as Avery-Zweckform labels without loss of quality.

+## Quick Start

+## Development

+## Running Tests